MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetallfragmentiterator.md

 ## Remarks

-Client drivers call **NetRingGetAllFragmentIterator** to perform operations on all fragments that they own in a fragment ring.
+Client drivers typically call **NetRingGetAllFragmentIterator** to begin performing operations on all fragments that they own in a packet ring.
+This might include processing a batch of receives that span all available fragments in the ring, or draining the ring during data path cancelation.

+For a code example of using this method, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).

 ## Requirements